dba vs phd

 Choose a DBA if:

-• You want to solve complex business problems in real-world contexts.
+• You want to address real-world business challenges

-• You aim for senior leadership or consulting roles.
+• You aim for executive leadership or consulting roles

 Choose a PhD if:

-• You can commit several years to full-time study.
+• You can commit to full-time scholarly study

 Conclusion